supratim-sen/strategy_and_wealth-dependent_decision-heuristic/README.md

 # strategy_and_wealth-dependent_decision-heuristic
-This repository contains all codes for genrating figures used in the new decision heuristic paper of March2020
+This repository contains all codes and data for genrating figures of the decision heuristic paper of April2020